cardwing/Codes-for-Lane-Detection/README.md

 # Codes-for-Lane-Detection
 Codes for the CNN-based lane detection models. (expected release date: 2018.11.20)

+## Important notes

+Currently, I am debuging the codes of SCNN-Tensorflow.
+I will clean the repo and post detailed instructions here after  debuging.

 ## Timeline

 I will release the torch code in 2018.11.20.
 Tensorflow and pytorch version of the model will be released thereafter.